 I have written an extensive article Dependency on painkillers may lead to unsuccessful knee replacement that will help shed more light on this subject.

-A January 2021 study (4) found that the “Use of specific medications may accelerate the progression of radiographic knee osteoarthritis.”
+A January 2021 study (5) found the “Use of specific medications may accelerate the progression of radiographic knee osteoarthritis.”
 Of the different medications, including statins, anti-hypertensives, anti-depressant/anxiolytics/psychotropics, osteoporosis-related medication, diabetes-related medication, and NSAIDs, only the NSAIDs accelerate joint space loss and a worsening knee osteoarthritis condition.

 Understanding the healing and destructive roles of knee inflammation